Foolock/routing_QKD/baseline_multiple_TN_dynamic/readme.md

   1. thoughts for dynamic local routing. in the finding 2 qubit to connect function, let's say the the prioritized user pair is
 A and T3, when X(number of neighbors) >= 3, just select the 2 qubits that are connected to the 2 neighbors with the shortest Dat3.
 This is the most intuitive way to do so.

+- 4/6/10:25PM
+  1. dynamic local routing finish.
+But the result does not outperform the static a lot.
+Sometimes it is even worse
+  2. also, results from static local routing is around 3X worse than global routing.
+But in the paper it said their results are similar